alan-lam/Client-Server/README.md

 A simple client/server application using Java Sockets

-The one with threads is a messaging application for multiple clients

-The plain one is an echo bot for one client
+Single is one server + one client

+Multi is one server + multiple clients

+Three is one server + three clients